A Piece of Blue Sky: Synopsis

 The book is arranged into nine parts, plus introductory material.
 In part 1, Atack describes his personal experience in the Scientology organisation.
 Parts 2 – 8 provide a chronological history of L. Ron Hubbard, Dianetics and Scientology, researched from paper sources and interviews.
 The final part draws conclusions about the belief system of Scientology and its founder.
 The book also contains a preface by Russell Miller, author of Bare-faced Messiah.

 Reception

 Marco Frenschkowski, writing in the Marburg Journal of Religion in 1999, describes A Piece of Blue Sky as "the most thorough general history of Hubbard and Scientology, very bitter, but always well-researched."
 It has been widely used as a source in scholarship, and is cited in several academic publications.
 The Tampa Tribune-Times said that Atack's provision of extensive detail and source notes for each claim sometimes gets in the way of the story, but prevents the book from being just another bitter diatribe against Scientology.

-When republished in 2013, the scholar of new religious movements Stephen A. Kent called the book "an unrivalled piece of superb scholarship...All future scholarship on Scientology will build upon his contribution."
+When republished in 2013, the sociologist Stephen A. Kent called the book "an unrivalled piece of superb scholarship...All future scholarship on Scientology will build upon his contribution."

+Jon Atack

+Jon Atack (born Jonathan Caven-Atack in 1955) is a British author and artist who is widely recognized as one of the most informed critics of the Church of Scientology.
+He joined Scientology at the age of nineteen in 1974, and was based largely in the Church of Scientology's British headquarters at Saint Hill Manor in England.
+During his training, he said he progressed to Scientology's Operating Thetan level 5 (OT5), completing 24 of the 27 levels of progress within Scientology.

+He left the organisation in 1983, disillusioned with the new leadership of David Miscavige who had taken over in the early 1980s.
+He wrote that he saw the new management as tough and ruthless, and objected particularly to the 15-fold increase in training fees.
+He also objected to being told not to have relationships with so-called "suppressive persons", meaning those whom the Scientology organisation had declared enemies with whom members should not communicate.

+Works

+Jon Atack's work has frequently been cited as a source in academic publications.
+A notable example is the 2009 volume Scientology, in which Atack's scholarship is cited by several contributors.
+Atack is the author of: